 THE TUITION IS FREE in all the University Classes.
 THE MATRICULATION FEE entitles the student to mem- bership in the University until he completes his studies, and must be paid before he enters.
-Amount 5 \$10.00 THE TERM FEE for Incidental Expenses is for each $\operatorname{student} \dots \dots$ 7.50 Room Rent in University Dormitory, each student per term\$2.00 to 6.00
+Amount \$1 0.00 THE TERM FEE for Incidental Expenses is for each student 7.50 Room Rent in University Dormitory, each student per term, \$2.00 to 6.00

-Each student working in Laboratories, or in the Draughting and Engineering Classes, is required to make a deposit varying from 50 cents to \$12, to pay for chemicals and apparatus used, and for any breakages or damages.
+Each student in the Chemical and Physical Laboratories, and in the Draughting and Engineering Classes, is required to make a deposit varying from 50 cents to \$12, to pay for chemicals and apparatus used, and for any breakages or damages

-All Bills due the University must be paid before the student can enter Classes.
+ALL BILLS due the University must be paid before the student can enter Classes.